 We train in a family-friendly atmosphere, where you progress at your own pace.
 We work hard, but we have fun doing it.
 You'll learn something every night, guaranteed!

-Bonneau's School of Taekwon-Do was founded in 1997 and has been an active school ever since.
+Bonneau's School of Taekwon-Do was founded in February of 1998 and has been an active school ever since.
 The Head Instructor, David H Bonneau, is a 6th Degree Black Belt who had been training since 1981.
 He is a retired Police Officer who spent over 30 years in Law Enforcement, many of those years teaching Defensive Tactics at the Maine Criminal Justice Academy.
-He was the primary instructor in the southern Maine area for the pre-service program, where Summer Reserve Officers received their initial training before working the streets in several of the tourist communities.
+He was also the primary instructor in the southern Maine area for the pre-service program, where Summer Reserve Officers received their initial training before working the streets in several of the tourist communities.

-The Class Theme for 2019 is Protecting Yourself.
+The Class Theme for 2020 is Street Fighting.
 We will be working on an assortment of techniques to help keep you safe as you go about your daily business.
 We will hope for the best, but prepare for the worst!
 Our Mat Chats will be on Being Prepared.
 Preparation is half the battle, and we will discuss several aspects of this concept throughout the year.

 Each month a different sub-theme is the focus of training.
 Some months we focus on the tuls.
 Other months we focus on self-defense training, while other months we work specifically on strength and conditioning drills.
 Training is varied to make sure students not only get a wide variety of topics, but there is little chance of getting bored.